fanfarra cinemÁtica

 'Music for The General'

-. . . is a concert of live, original music set to the action of the Buster Keaton masterpiece.
-An hour and a quarter of music describes the madcap, rough and tumble action of the film and reflects a wide variety of compositional influences from military marches à la Hannes Eisler and Kurt Weill to angular late 20th century experimentalism and improvisation.
-The film music of Ennio Morricone, Danny Elfman and Nino Rota and the circus qualities inherent in Klezmer music are all channeled to musically animate this product of the cinematic genius of Buster Keaton.
+. . . . . . is a concert of live, original music set to the action of the Buster Keaton masterpiece.
+An hour and a quarter of music illuminates the madcap, rough and tumble action of the film and reflects a wide variety of compositional influences from military marches a la Hannes Eisler and Kurt Weill to angular late 20th cent. experimentalism and improvisation.
+The film music of Ennio Morricone, Danny Elfman and Nino Rota and the circus qualities inherent in Klezmer music are all channeled to musically animate this product of the cinematc genius of Buster Keaton.

-. . . is a concert of live, original music set to the action of the Buster Keaton masterpiece.
-An hour and a quarter of music describes the madcap, rough and tumble action of the film and reflects a wide variety of compositional influences from military marches à la Hannes Eisler and Kurt Weill to angular late 20th century experimentalism and improvisation.
-The film music of Ennio Morricone, Danny Elfman and Nino Rota and the circus qualities inherent in Klezmer music are all channeled to musically animate this product of the cinematic genius of Buster Keaton.
+. . . . . . is a concert of live, original music set to the action of the Buster Keaton masterpiece.
+An hour and a quarter of music illuminates the madcap, rough and tumble action of the film and reflects a wide variety of compositional influences from military marches a la Hannes Eisler and Kurt Weill to angular late 20th cent. experimentalism and improvisation.
+The film music of Ennio Morricone, Danny Elfman and Nino Rota and the circus qualities inherent in Klezmer music are all channeled to musically animate this product of the cinematc genius of Buster Keaton.

 The Ensemble

-Classically trained percussionist Rob Pearce started his career after studies in Toronto playing freelance for orchestras and musical theatre' A scholarship to Banff Summer program brought him west in 1983,. with a move to Victoria and a career of busy freelancing with the Victoria Symphony, musical theatre projects, rock bands and jazz big bands and everything in between.
+Classical trained percussionist ROB PEARCE started his career after studies in Toronto playing freelance for orchestras and musical theatre.
+In 1983, a scholarship to Banff summer programmes brought him west and with a move to Victoria, a career busy freelancing with the Victoria Symphony, musical theatre projects, rock bands, jazz big bands and everything in between followed.

-Aedan Geiger grew up in Ladysmith BC and comes to Fanfarra Cinematica via the prestigious VIU Jazz program where he has been active in jazz big bands, small ensembles and local theatrical productions.
+AEDAN GEIGER (Trumpet & Flugelhorn) grew up in Ladysmith, B.C. and comes to Fanfarra Cinematia via the prestigious VIU Jazz programme where he has been active in jazz big band, small ensembles and local theatrical productions.
 He is currently studying music education with the goal of sharing his love for music with future generations.

-Sylvan Wilkinson, from Red Deer, Alberta is a recent graduate from the University of Victoria’s saxophone performance program.
-Sylvan's academic career had them gracing the ranks of a wide variety of performance ensembles and winning distinguished scholarships and competitions.
+SYLVAN WILKINSON, from Red Deer, Alberta, is a recent graduate from the University of Victoria’s saxophone performance programme.
+Sylvan's academic career had them gracing the ranks of a wide variety of performance ensembles and winning numerous distinguished scholarships and competitions.
 Sylvan continues to live in Victoria as they prepare for further studies..

-A product of a musical family on the northcoast of California, Gregg Moore had a 30 year career based in Amsterdam, Holland playing jazz, experimental, blues, folk, reggae and pop music as well as composing for theatre and dance.
-He was introduced to the joys of community music via an alternative community wind band and has dedicated himself to promoting those values ever since.
-Moving to Portugal he immersed himself in the rich folk culture found there and kick-started a vibrant street band scene.
-For the past 20 years he is back on the northcoast of California promoting community music and teaching.
+A product of a musical family on the north coast of California, GREGG MOORE (tuba, trombone, banjo, mandolin) had a 30 year career based in Amsterdam, Holland playing jazz, experimental, blues, folk, reggae and pop music as well as composing for theatre and dance.
+He was introduced to the joys of community music via an alternative neighbourhood wind band and has dedicated himself to promoting those values ever since.
+Moving to Portugal, he immersed himself in the rich folk culture found there and kick-started a vibrant street band scene.
+For the past 20 years, he has been back on the north coast of California promoting community music and teaching.

 Praise for 'Music for The General'